MBA in Canada for Nepali Students: Programs, Cost and Career ROI (2026)

 Is a Canadian MBA recognized internationally?

 Yes.
-Canadian MBA programs from Ivey, Rotman, Schulich, Desautels, and Sauder are recognized globally.
-Ivey has specific recognition in the UK, Middle East, and parts of Asia.
-Canadian MBAs are recognized for professional certifications like CFA and CPA.
-If you plan to return to Nepal after your MBA, a degree from these schools carries strong recognition in Nepal's banking, development, and corporate sectors.
+Canadian MBA programmes from Ivey, Rotman, Schulich, Desautels, and Sauder are recognised globally, and Ivey in particular carries strong recognition across the UK, the Middle East, and parts of Asia.
+These degrees are also recognised for professional certifications such as the CFA and CPA, which adds career flexibility.
+If you plan to return to Nepal after your MBA, a degree from any of these schools carries weight in Nepal's banking, development, and corporate sectors, where Canadian credentials are well regarded.
+Combined with the 3-year PGWP after a 2-year programme, a Canadian MBA gives you the option to either build a career in Canada toward permanent residency or take an internationally respected qualification back home, making it one of the more versatile MBA choices available.

 Can I get a PGWP after a Canadian MBA?